ascherer/cwebbin/README.txt

 [MS/WINDOWS, MS/VC++ 6.0] Double-click on "cwebbin.dsw" and proceed as usual.
 	"Batch build" should result in "ctangle.exe", "cweave.exe", and "wmerge.exe".
 Then proceed by hand.
 See the gcc Makefile.unix for the "real thing".
-Any improvements would be greatly appreciated!
+Good luck!

 %%% LIST OF FEATURES %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%